 Stunning cover letters are not so common as you may expect.
 Job applicants have only recently realized the role of cover letters and their advantage compared to sending a resume solo, but the content of cover letters submitted to HR managers and their quality still needs some adjustment.
 It is not grammar or spelling that we are talking about.
 By saying “quality,” we mean things that are going to be covered in the letter.
 Cover letters are the very first thing that appeals to the recruiting clerks and hiring managers if your job application package passes ATS.
 Thus, you should make it intriguing and informative enough to catch their attention and have them to read your professional resume.
 Also, it needs to explain why you got passionate about this occupation in the first place.
 Here are several tips on writing a killer cover letter that ‘sells’ your skills better:

-1) Do quick but thorough research about the facility you want to apply to.
 Your ideal cover letter has to be targeted to the facility and the role you choose.
 You cannot have the same career goals while you apply to several companies even if they work in the same industry.
 They are competitors, but they are targeting different things while having the same ultimate goal.
 You cannot send identical ideas to each of them because it does not speak well about you as a professional.
 Thus, you can find more materials on the Internet or in the press and come up with a bigger picture of the company’s operation.